 In order for the Los Angeles County prosecutor to convict you of giving or offering a bribe to a witness in violation of California Penal Code Section 137, they must be able to prove, beyond a reasonable doubt, the following elements of the crime:

-- You gave, offered to give, made a promise of a bribe to a witness, or someone about to be called as a witness to give information to law enforcement about a crime, and;
+- You gave, offered to give, or made a promise of a bribe to a witness, or someone about to be called as a witness to give information to law enforcement about a crime, and;

-- You acted with corrupt intent to persuade them to agree the bribe would influence the testimony or information.
+- You acted with corrupt intent to persuade them to agree that the bribe would influence the testimony or information.

 In order to be convicted of bribery under California Penal Code Section 138, the Los Angeles County prosecutor must prove the following: